Business Empowerment Scholarships

 What: Management 1st.

-How long: This is a series of 5 single days (if you are not within travelling distance we organise an overnight stay in a local hotel).
+How long: This is 5 days, and will be split into 2 sets of 2 days, with a final presentation day (if you are not within travelling distance we organise an overnight stay in a local hotel).
+You must be able to attend all 5 days.

 Structure: This is a programme created by skills management company People 1st, and taught by experienced hospitality trainer Catherine Bowie.
 These sessions are only for the HIT group.
 It is classroom based, with interactive exercises, and a presentation at the end.